CAMBODIA

 - Hirschbein, Maia.
 2011.
 “Consumer Investing” Creates Opportunity for Cambodian Rice Farmers.
 Triple Pundit website.
 April 14.

 - 2011.
 Mechanical advantage.
 Oxfam America website.
-March 17. [article on weeders in Cambodia][similar article entitled Rice farming in Cambodia: Mechanical advantage]
+March 17. [article on weeders in Cambodia.
+A similar article is entitled Rice farming in Cambodia: Mechanical advantage]

 - 2010.
 CEDAC exports organic rice.
 Deutscher Entwicklungsdienst website, DED in Cambodia section.